grace-notes/website/contents/topics/freedom.md

 3. While normally a law regulates and controls, this law sets free.

-II Corinthians 3:17 “Now the Lord is the Spirit; and where the Spirit of the Lord is, there is liberty.”
+<blockquote><strong>II Corinthians 3:17 “Now the Lord is the Spirit; and where the Spirit of
+the Lord is, there is liberty.”</blockquote></strong>

 4. Since the Law of the Spirit is the Holy Spirit himself that law is not to be limited by a ridged system of law of legalism:

-II Corinthians 3:6 “Who (God) also made us adequate as servants of a new covenant, not of the letter, but of the Spirit; for the letter kills, but the Spirit gives life.”
+<blockquote><strong>II Corinthians 3:6 “Who (God) also made us adequate as servants of a new covenant, not of the letter, but of the Spirit; for the letter kills, but the Spirit gives life.”</blockquote></strong>

 5. The Law of the Spirit of life for the believer works in the believer at all times.